Water Policies and Ordinances

 The City of Santa Fe has a domestic well ordinance which requires municipal permitting of any wells drilled for domestic purposes within the City of Santa Fe.
 In order to qualify for a permit under this ordinance, a proposed domestic well must meet at least one of the following criteria:

-- The nearest water line to the property served by the proposed domestic well must be at least 300' from the nearest city water line; or
+- The nearest water line to the property served by the proposed domestic well must be greater than 300' from the nearest city water line; or

 - The cost of connecting to City water must be higher than the cost of drilling a new domestic well.